 We went for the sun in the shoulder season and were rewarded with more than lazy days on the sandy beaches in the south of Portugal.

 This was my first trip to mainland Portugal after visiting the Portuguese island of Madeira off the coast of West Africa five years earlier.
 The family had no particular motivation other than to explore a new place within easy reach.

-We stayed in the resort town of Albufeira, in a white chalked hotel with a pool and with the beach not far down the road.
+We stayed in the resort town of Albufeira, in a white chalked hotel with a pool.
+The beach not far down the road.
 Albufeira had a reasonable mix of laziness and active night scene, and a few interesting streets to walk.
 It had not much more to it, no history or historical architecture to boast of, and not even a contemporary local market to spend an hour or two in.

 Albufeira had simply no ambitions except to cater for the tourists who came for a week or two with the equally low ambition of returning home with a tanned body filled with cheap drinks and international junk food.